paul-wolf/strgen/README.txt

      00488926xyyxxy

-In otherwords, the digits occur first in sequence as expected.
+In other words, the digits occur first in sequence as expected.
 This is equivalent to this:

 ::